 The primary goal of the endowment is to provide funding to ensure the future strength and viability of the trial practice program and to ensure its presence in perpetuity as an important part of the educational course study at UCLA School of Law.

 The A. Barry Cappello Courtroom will serve as UCLA Law’s primary courtroom where students compete in mock trials, moot courts and simulated trials, gaining experience arguing in a realistic courtroom environment.
 The Cappello Courtroom will be a center for academic endeavors and the teaching of trial practice at the law school.
 In addition, it will provide an excellent location for intimate lectures and faculty, alumni and attorney presentations.

-The A. Barry Cappello Trial Advocacy Clinic is a year-long course that trains law students in the skills necessary to represent clients in pretrial and trial litigation.
+The A. Barry Cappello Trial Advocacy Clinic is a semester-long course that trains law students in the skills necessary to represent clients in pretrial and trial litigation.
 In the fall semester, students are systematically trained in trial advocacy techniques, and in the spring semester, they undertake representation of clients in actual hearings under faculty supervision.